 A ‘May fire’ in Sieversdorf, Brandenburg.
 Photo: DPA.

 Another way to celebrate the witches' night on May 1st is to light a bonfire, or Maifeuer, and jump over it, though in some regions this isn't always connected to magical sorceresses.
 Plus we would not recommend trying it.

-Other regions like Brandenburg do stick wooden figures of witches into the flames to ward off any evil-doers.
+Other regions like Brandenburg light stick wooden figures of witches on fire to ward off any evil-doers.

 5. Protesting (or perhaps partying)

 Berlin’s Kreuzberg district turns into a massive street party, while elsewhere in the city more serious activists hold protests on May 1st.
 Photo: DPA.

 A more modern tradition is to use the International Workers’ Day as a way to promote labour rights and for left-wingers to protest injustices.

 Berlin’s Kreuzberg neighbourhood became a hotbed for such demonstrations in 1987, when riots there were so intense that police had to retreat from the area for hours.

 Protests still carry on and sometimes get violent on this day, but there are also now alternative events in Kreuzberg that essentially turn the area into a massive street party, with musical performances, dance parties in Görlitzer Park and endless day-drinking.

 If you’re having trouble finding the courage to tell your crush how you feel, May 1st might just be the perfect excuse for you to finally buck up and do it.